Frequently Asked Questions

 The screening uses pulse wave analysis via the BP+ device to capture key data including:

-Peripheral arterial resistance
+- Peripheral arterial resistance

-Cardiac workload efficiency (SEVR)
+- Cardiac workload efficiency (SEVR)

-Heart rate and rhythm indicators
+- Heart rate and rythm indicators

 This data, together with other key biometrics like your age and gender and then passed to the CardiAction platform which uses a proprietary algorithm to help determine your artery and heart health and Cohort Classification, which are designed to indicate your level of cardiovascular event risk and personalised recommended interventions to reduce your risk and improve your cardiovascular health.